Department of Chemistry

 The Scripps Research Institute, summers

-Graduate research with Professor Nicholas J. Turro,
+Graduate research with Professors Nicholas J. Turro and Jeffrey T. Koberstein,

 Undergraduate research with Karen L. Wooley,